 - What sides go with salmon?
 Sauteed or roasted vegetables make for a delicious salmon side–I love these sauteed green beans or roasted broccoli.
 Rice is our favorite grain alongside salmon.

 - Best sauces for salmon?
-You don’t need a sauce, but if you’re craving one, consider a dollop of pesto on top for pesto salmon, teriyaki sauce ala Asian salmon, tartar sauce, or the simple balsamic reduction I used in this salmon bruschetta.
+You don’t need a sauce, but if you’re craving one, consider a dollop of pesto on top for pesto salmon, teriyaki sauce ala Asian salmon, tartar sauce, the simple balsamic reduction I used in this salmon bruschetta, or for light and fresh opt for chimichurri salmon.

 If you happen to have leftover pan seared salmon, here’s how to make the most of them.